multicolouredcircle33/personal-budget-tracker/README.md

 - Add income and expense transactions
 - Categorize transactions (e.g., Food, Rent, Utilities, Entertainment)
 - View total income, expenses, and remaining balance
-- Save transaction history to a file for record-keeping

 ## 🛠️ Technologies Used